Washington DC Common Core Standards 4th Grade ELA Activities

 Research to Build and Present Knowledge

-5.W.7.
-Conduct short research projects that use several sources to build knowledge through investigation of different aspects of a topic.
+4.W.7.
+Conduct short research projects that build knowledge through investigation of different aspects of a topic.

-5.W.9.a.
-Apply grade 5 reading standards to literature (e.g., ''Compare and contrast two or more characters, settings, or events in a story or a drama, drawing on specific details in the text '').
+4.W.9.a.
+Apply grade 4 reading standards to literature (e.g., ''Describe in depth a character, setting, or event in a story or drama, drawing on specific details in the text .'').

 Text Types and Purposes

-5.W.1.a.
-Introduce a topic or text clearly, state an opinion, and create an organizational structure in which ideas are logically grouped to support the writer's purpose.
+4.W.1.a.
+Introduce a topic or text clearly, state an opinion, and create an organizational structure in which related ideas are grouped to support the writer's purpose.

-5.W.1.b.
-Provide logically ordered reasons that are supported by facts and details.
+4.W.1.b.
+Provide reasons that are supported by facts and details.

-5.W.3.b.
-Use narrative techniques, such as dialogue, description, and pacing, to develop experiences and events or show the responses of characters to situations.
+4.W.3.b.
+Use dialogue and description to develop experiences and events or show the responses of characters to situations.

 NewPath Learning resources are fully aligned to US Education Standards.
 Select a standard below to view correlations to your selected resource: